muff1nman/cs400/FinalReview/part2questions.md

 5. Describe the advantages and disadvantages of static, implicit heap-dynamic, explicit heap-dynamic, and stack-dynamic (a.k.a., automatic variables).
    - static
        - Advantages:  It is very efficient from an addressing perspective and there is no overhead for addressing.
 In addition they are convenient for  subprograms that need a sense of history.
        - Disadvantages: There is reduced flexibility and a program with static variables alone cannot support recursion.
 Also, subprograms cannot share storage.
    - stack-dynamic
        - Advantages:  By using this type of binding, programs can use recursion.
-In addition, with this type of storage, locals can share the same storage.
+         In addition, with this type of storage, locals can share the same storage i.e. storage conservation.
        - Disadvantages: are that there is additional overhead from memory address calculation and from allocation and deallocation during runtime.
-Also subprograms cannot be history sensitive.
+Also subprograms cannot be history sensitive. more inefficient memory references
    - explicit heap-dynamic
        - Advantages: are that dynamic structures can be allowed to grow and shrink during runtime.
 Also, pointers can be easily passed between method calls without having to pass an entire structure of memory.
        - Disadvantages: are that it is difficult to use references and pointers correctly.
-Also, heap management is complex and costly.
+Also, heap management is complex and costly (inefficient)
    - implicit heap-dynamic
        - Advantages: are that variables are very flexible and that they can be safer than explicit heap management because programmer errors are less common.
        - Disadvantages: are that there is additional overhead to deal with the dynamic attributes and there is less error detection by the compiler.
 6. What type of variables, in terms of lifetimes, are “needed” in order to support recursive functions?
 Explain why this is so.
     - Stack Dynamic variables are needed to support recursive functions because